Top 10 Best UX Books to Read for Aspiring Designers in 2025

 "A Project Guide to UX Design" by Carolyn Chandler and Russell Wilinski

-Overview: This book provides readers with knowledge of all the steps of the process of UX design, beginning with the initial user research and ending with the completed project.
+Overview: This book provides readers with knowledge of all the steps of the UX design process, beginning with the initial user research and ending with the completed project.
 It is an essential resource for any UX designer looking to enhance their skills and collaboration techniques.

 It stresses taking practical measures to manage design projects effectively without losing focus on the users.
-There is also a section that provides suggestions aimed at enhancing teamwork and communication.
+A section provides suggestions for enhancing teamwork and communication.

 Key Takeaways: Adopting a systematic approach to UX design improves the likelihood of project success and increases collaboration between different individuals involved.
 It also highlights the role of empathy and the ability to think of users in the design process.